Dynamically enhancing qubit-photon interactions with anti-squeezing: Theory

 The enhanced interaction strength is immediately visible in Eq.~\eqref{eq:HRabi} where $g$ is multiplied by $\cosh{r}$ [resp: $\sinh{r}$] for the excitation number conserving [resp: non-conserving] terms.
-On resonance $\delta_q=\Omega_a[r]$, and provided $|\delta_q+\Omega_a[r]| \gg g\sinh r$, the system reduces to an enhanced resonant Jaynes-Cummings interaction, that could be unambiguously revealed through an increased vacuum-Rabi splitting.
+Such an enhancement is neither expected when injecting squeezed radiation on the oscillator \cite{Murch2013, Bienfait2017, Eddins2018}, as it does not change the system Hamiltonian, nor when the squeezing is resonant \cite{Eddins2019}, as it does not lead to squeezed Fock states as eigenstates.
+On resonance $\delta_\mathrm{q}=\Omega_\mathrm{a}[r]$, and provided $|2\Omega_\mathrm{a}[r]| \gg g\sinh r$, the system reduces to an enhanced resonant Jaynes-Cummings interaction, that could be unambiguously revealed through an increased vacuum-Rabi splitting \cite{Villiers2023}.
 However, this simple picture is blurred by the squeezed bath that populates higher BO energy levels \cite{Ong2013, Bishop2009, Bonsen2022}, which in turn broadens the qubit spectral line \cite{Shani2022} (Fig.~\ref{fig:fig1}a).
 Refs.~\cite{Leroux2018, Qin2018} propose to circumvent this problem by injecting orthogonally squeezed vacuum, so that the bath viewed by the BO remains in vacuum.
 While possible in principle, injecting squeezed vacuum is easily contaminated by damping in transmission lines and cavity internal losses, thereby remaining a technical challenge \cite{Murch2013, Bienfait2017, Eddins2018}.

 Instead, the dispersive regime is well adapted to measuring the qubit-BO coupling through qubit spectroscopy \cite{Blais2004, Schuster2005, Gambetta2006}, even in the presence of a non-vanishing bath occupation \cite{Schuster2007, Ong2011, Viennot2018, Dassonneville2021}.
-We place ourselves in the dispersive regime where $ge^r, \kappa, \gamma_1, \gamma_\phi$, when divided by $|\delta_q\pm\Omega_a[r]|$, are of order $\eta\ll 1$.
+We place ourselves in the dispersive regime where $ge^r, \kappa, \gamma_1, \gamma_\phi$, when divided by $|\delta_\mathrm{q}\pm\Omega_\mathrm{a}[r]|$, are of order $\eta\ll 1$.
 Note that we require the qubit to be detuned from both the BO resonance and its mirror idler frequency.
+Moreover, we chose an intermediate coupling regime $g\sim \gamma_1 \sim \kappa$ in order to mimic systems that could readily benefit from enhanced couplings \cite{Cottet2017, Clerk2020, Vine2023}.
 Retaining up to second order terms in $\eta$, the loss operators remain unchanged and Hamiltonian~\eqref{eq:HRabi} is diagonalized as (Appendix~\ref{sec:theory_qubit}):

 where:

 The enhanced dispersive coupling is immediately visible in Eq.~\eqref{eq:chi}.
 The first term has the familiar form of a dispersive interaction with a modified detuning and a $g$ coupling enhanced by $\cosh{r}$, while the second term emerges from the presence of the mirror idler resonance.
 Observing the dispersive coupling enhancement is the main goal of this experiment.